Welcome to my truthful and unbiased review of Aurora!

 First of all, I don’t know why Mace and Jono keep coming up with these silly little product titles.

-Apparently, it produces income 24/7 without expenses like paid traffic, and doesn’t involve hard work (YUP, it’s for lazy bum asses) or YouTube.
+Apparently, it produces income 24/7 without expenses like paid traffic, and doesn’t involve hard work or produce YouTube videos.

-So what the heck does it involve then if most internet marketing strategies seem to be removed from the equation, huh?
+So what the heck does it involve then if most internet marketing strategies seem to be removed from the equation?
+LOL.

 OK, in a nutshell…